Unsiloed Blog

 For one, if leadership is “in charge” of DEI, then they are poor holders of accountability.
 Ultimately, leadership tends to take the interests of the company over the interests of its people–DEI is no exception.
 Leadership teams tend to avoid anything that might require distribution of power or acknowledgement of deep seeded issues–because that would mean naming themselves as culpable in creating those.

-Other red flags for DEI culture clubs are the lack of metrics to measure accountability.
+accountability.
 There’s no space for DEI concerns in performance evaluations or bonuses.
 There are no regular anonymous check-ins with employees to understand experience.
 There’s no system of keeping track of hiring or retention demographics.
 All of these measures are tools that an Innovation Incubator embraces, because data is a major means of accountability.

 Innovation Incubators approach accountability from a place of humility, willingness to get uncomfortable, and commitment to change.
 DEI is not about saving face, it is about taking on the challenge of fixing systems.
 Companies should hold themselves to DEI standards just as rigorously as they do other parts of their organization.